gbdrummer/fluidtype/README.md

 See `fluid-typography.css` for the default values.

 > **NOTE:** The default Character Width is `2.27`.
-This value was chosen because it is the [average of 135+ fonts](https://grtcalculator.com/math/#section-width-factor).
+This value was chosen because it is the [average character width of 135+ fonts](https://grtcalculator.com/math/#section-width-factor).
 This value should work well in most cases, but tweaking it can sometimes provide better results.
 Changes to this value will affect the way `line-height` is calculated, in concert with `--cpl`.

 ## Coming Soon